Adaickalavan/IceCreamAPI/README.md

     + Only authorized users are able to access the REST endpoints to perform CRUD operations on the database.
     + Users are authenticated using JWT mechanism, as it is advantageous for scalability.
     + Currently, only one authenticated user is present: `{"name":"user1","password":"1234"}`.
 Passwords stored in the source code are hashed using bcrypt algorithm.
-    + Additionally, MongoDB access is protected with an username and password (`--username admin1 --password abcd --authenticationDatabase admin`).
+    + Additionally, MongoDB access is protected with an username and password.
+        + `--username admin1 --password abcd --authenticationDatabase admin`

 3. **Docker Notes**
    + When docker-compose is run with Docker-Toolbox, go to `192.168.99.100:8080/` to interact with the application. `192.168.99.100` is the IP address of your docker-machine.
-Execute `$ docker-machine ip` to get IP address of your docker-machine.
+Execute `docker-machine ip` to get IP address of your docker-machine.
    + To tear down all containers and stored volume: `docker-compose down -v`
    + To prune all dangling containers, networks, and build caches: `docker system prune`